-Sacramental life – Our communal celebration of the Eucharist that marks our deepest identity as the Body of Christ.
+Sacramental Living –Our communal celebration of the Eucharist that marks our deepest identity as the Body of Christ.
 It calls us to membership in the Church with the hope, belief and promise of everlasting life.

 Holy Family Catholic Community was started in the fall of 1984 as a new parish to serve the Northwest suburbs in a new contemporary spirit.
 Joseph Cardinal Bernardin appointed our first pastor, Rev. Medard Laz, to lead the development of Holy Family.
 The first Mass was celebrated on December 1, 1984, in the cafeteria at Fremd High School while work began on a permanent home for our community, which was dedicated on April 30, 1988.